 More and more people are migrating for work each year, making a vital contribution to wealthy societies and economies.
 Yet migrant workers continue to face exploitation and discrimination in the countries that host them.
-We are managing the Vital Signs Project, which highlights the poor health and high unexplained death rates of migrant workers in Gulf states.
-Our aim, working with partner organisations in Asian countries of origin, is to make the health, and deaths, of migrant workers a political priority in the Gulf and in origin states, and ensure better protection for workers exposed to the increasingly harsh climate.
+We are part of the Vital Signs Partnership, which highlights the poor access to health and high unexplained death rates of migrant workers in Gulf states.
+The partnership’s aim is to make the these issues a political priority in origin states and in the Gulf and ensure better protection for workers exposed to the increasingly harsh climate.
 We have a longstanding body of work on the rights of migrant workers in Qatar, in the context of the 2022 World Cup, and have also published research on Saudi Arabia.
 We led the Five Corridors Project, a major piece of research into the role of nine governments in ensuring fair recruitment of migrant workers.
+In the UK, we are part of the Seasonal Worker Interest Group.

 The FairSquare team has worked for years on the intersection of sport, business and geopolitics, with a particular focus on research and advocacy related to the Gulf region.
-Sport has the potential to play a transformative, positive role in society.
-All too often, however, the misuse of its glamour and emotional power, combined with its escalating financialisation and politicisation, gives rise to serious harms which are allowed to pass largely unchallenged.
-We want to see stronger governance, and stricter controls, to prevent sporting institutions and competitions contributing to harm and suffering.
+Sport has the potential to play a transformative, positive role in society, supporting the development of more cohesive, empowered and active communities.
+All too often, however, its power is misappropriated and exploited in a way that leads to significant and systematic harm, and the escalating financialisation of sports like football, allied to weak governance structures, makes sport increasingly susceptible to capture by authoritarian states.
+FairSquare is working to reverse this trend and to ensure better, more democratic governance to prevent sporting institutions and competitions contributing to harm and suffering.

 Authoritarian ideology is on the rise, with democratic systems and institutions under threat.
 In already autocratic states, the very limited room for dissent is being squeezed to new extremes.
 Organisations working on labour rights or business and human rights sometimes steer clear of civil and political rights.
 We take the opposite approach: our work should interrogate and challenge power.
 We flag the risks posed by the use of soft power and institutional capture by authoritarian states, and we provide advocacy and other support to those confronting autocrats directly.